cerberus-ab/node-crawler/README.md

 ```

 Arguments:
-- *start*, Required - The starting URL should be absolute and contains a protocol.
+- *start*, Required - The starting URL should be absolute and contain a protocol (http/https).
-- *output*, Optional - Specify the output file for the JSON-result, By default: "result.json".
+- *output*, Optional - Specifies the output file for the JSON-result, By default: "result.json".
 - *limit*, Optional - The max number of fetching pages, By default: 100.

 # Example